kubeedge/website/docs/setup/install-with-keadm.md

       writeDeadline: 15
     ```

-6. Restart all the CloudCore and edgecore.
+6. Restart all the CloudCore and EdgeCore.

     ``` shell
     sudo su